ikerchev/CalculatorLibrary/README.md

 # CalculatorLibrary
-Continuous Integration Test with Python
+Continuous Integration Test with Python using external CI server